Jako/AjaxUpload/core/components/ajaxupload/docs/usage.md

 ]]
 ```

-The AjaxUpload2Formit and the Formit2AjaxUpload Hook use the same properties:
+The AjaxUpload2Formit and the Formit2AjaxUpload hook use the same properties:

 Property | Description | Default
 ---------|-------------|--------